rubertyao/NCAAWomansVolleyballAnalysis/README.md

 who provide the data from the NCAA D1 Women's Volleyball records, https://www.ncaa.com/stats/volleyball-women/d1
 # External Resources
-The final report and code were written by Robert Yav, but LLM's and Peter Gao's project template/slides (https://github.com/peteragao/MATH261A-project-template?tab=readme-ov-file) were used to double-check model interpretation and paper formatting.
+The final report and code were written by Robert Yav, Peter Gao's project template/slides (https://github.com/peteragao/MATH261A-project-template?tab=readme-ov-file) and LLM's were used to double-check model interpretation and paper formatting.